 Four hunched, crooked men in brown cloaks and hoods dwell in a cave deep under the post-apocalyptic ruins of Bu-Ri (some call it Bu-Ree).
 Be they sages?
 Be they magi?
 Be they muTANTS?
 No one knows for certain except they have strange powers that emanate from their bulging mind-sacks.
 What the inhabitants do know is that the four figures have read the ancient texts, listened to the decrepit parlophones.
 They know of the long dead visionaries.
 They stand in unison and their mind-sacks throb.
 They can make sounds which stream from their fingers in silvery viscous webs.
 They shape these sounds into music.
 The terrified survivors of Bu-Ri listen to the music in fear.
 Some dance, the brave ones at least.
 And so, from a hovel under Bu-Ri, comes Abandoned Glow.
 The four hunched, crooked figures respond as one to the name they have given to the gestalt that rises when their mind-sacks hum in harmony.
 They are Flange Circus.

 Flange Circus’ music is the sound of long dead machinery, Kraftwerk’s dream debased.
 Their music is creepy spaces and scary realms.
-The Radiophonic Workshop’s dream realised.
-Yet they never forget that how dark the music is, the bass must travel forward, must explore and hit at the soul.
-Joy Division’s dream personified.
+The Radiophonic Workshop’s dream realised / Joy Division’s dream personified.

 ‘Great Division’, the single which opens their inaugural full length release, gorgeous striding lines of dance music.
 You can practically sniff the asphalt on this divine motorik groove.